DataDog/Datadog-Labs-jp/terraform-101/Lab3-Synthetics/README.md

 ```

-4. Initialize your configuration.
+5. Initialize your configuration.

 ```
+$ cd ../Lab3-Synthetics
 $ terraform init
 ```

-5. Apply your configuration to create a new synthetic monitor.
+6. Apply your configuration to create a new synthetic monitor.
 Remember to confirm your apply with a `yes`.

 ```
-$ terraform apply
+$ terraform apply -var-file ./../terraform.tfvars
 ```

-6. Navigate to the [Synthetics page](https://app.datadoghq.com/synthetics/tests) to view your test.
+7. Navigate to the [Synthetics page](https://app.datadoghq.com/synthetics/tests) to view your test.